derf/multipass/README.md

 conveniences.
 Its objective is similar to the Arduino environment: provide a simple framework for embedded application/driver development and evaluation, and get out of the way as much as possible.
-It favors simplicity over performance and abstraction.
+It favors simplicity over performance and proper abstraction.
 Re-using components outside of multipass should be fairly easy.

 Application, architecture, and drivers are configured using `make config` (X11, kconfig-qconf) or `make nconfig` (Terminal, kconfig-nconf).
 Each application must implement `int main(void)` and do everything itself from that point on.
-When the loop feature is enabled, `void loop(void)` must be implemented also.
+If the loop or wakeup features are enabled, `void loop(void)` or `void wakeup(void)` must be implemented as well.

 ## Getting Started